-Some COSI Exhibits related to Technology & Innovation
+COSI Exhibits related to Technology & Innovation

-COSI is a great place to learn about the science and technology.
-If not for creative and innovative scientists, we would not have many of the luxuries we have today, like cars, cell phones, or even indoor plumbing.
-Use this Field Trip Guide to explore the technology of the past, present and future.
+COSI is a great place to learn about the science and technology that affects our daily lives.
+If not for creative and innovative scientists, we would not have many of the luxuries we have today, like cars, cell phones, or indoor plumbing.
+The next few pages share background information on the exhibits that you will not find in the exhibition areas.
+It is not necessary to share this information with your students for them to have a meaningful experiences.
+This information will assist with questions that arise in the classroom.
+Use this Field Trip Guide to explore the technology of the past, present, and future.